tresinformal/drakkar/fairytale.md

 Suddenly, a herd of minimammoths appeared.
 Due to the sun, they were killed by the heat.
 But that is not all of it!
+Because